hadar9/sudokoCrypto/README.md

 # sudokoCrypto
-this project was created for our advanced cryptography course. the subject of the project is zero knowledge proof and we choose to sudoko board in order to implement it.
+this project was created for our advanced cryptography course. the subject of the project is zero knowledge proof and we choose sudoko board in order to implement it.

 https://user-images.githubusercontent.com/44959973/124393489-77d4b080-dd03-11eb-84f6-30f1a0e4b466.mp4